crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

       so you can login as "guest_username" without a password.
     * "guest_proxy" and "guest_ssl_proxy" - polipo will be installed on your guest.
       * If you want to use the guest proxy set this to http://127.0.0.1:8123.
-      * If you want to use the HOST proxy you setup earlier, use it's IP address
+      * If you want to use the HOST proxy you setup earlier, use its IP address
       * If you don't want to use a proxy, you're nuts.
 Leave it blank.
     * Networking:
-      * I make two networks: a host-only network and a bridged network
+      * I make two networks: a host-only network and a bridged network.
+They are optional.
         * "guest_hostonly_ip": "192.168.124.5" is the IP for the host-only network.
 I use it for the admin network.
 192.168.124.x
         * "host_network_bridge_interface": "eth0", is the nic ON THE HOST that the guest will